-Race, Ethnicity and Equality at the RHS
+Race, Ethnicity and Equality at the Royal Historical Society

-The Royal Historical Society (RHS) published its report, Race, Ethnicity and Equality in UK History, in October 2018.
+The Royal Historical Society (RHS) published its report, Race, Ethnicity & Equality in UK History, in October 2018.
 The Report highlighted racial and ethnic inequalities in the teaching and practice of History in the UK.

 The 2018 Report drew attention to the underrepresentation of ‘Black and Minority Ethnic’ (BME) students and staff in university History programmes, the substantial levels of race-based bias and discrimination experienced by such historians in UK universities, and the negative impact of narrow school and university curriculums on diversity and inclusion.
 The report, a key component of the Society’s 150th anniversary programme, was founded upon a year of research and a survey of over 700 university-based historians.